One of the most remarkable buildings of Venice, the Doge’s Palace is situated in the Piazzetta between San Marco and the Grand Canal.

 The sculptural decoration of the two principal façades is medieval in its encyclopedic character.
 Although some of the capitals are simply ornamental, most of them as well as the larger sculptures in this area are allegorical, designed to impress upon the city leaders their obligation to justice and virtue.

-The column capitals (many of which have been replaced or are badly worn) were carved with such personifications of Virtue and Justice as Moses, Solon, Aristotle and Numa Pompilius, and images of the Planets and the Months, according to an iconographic programme derived from Gothic cathedrals.
+The column capitals (many of which have been replaced or are badly worn) were carved with such personifications of Virtue and Justice as Moses, Solon, Aristotle, and Numa Pompilius, and images of the Planets and the Months, according to an iconographic program derived from Gothic cathedrals.

 Its present name refers to the government’s practice of posting proclamations on the doorway, though it was originally referred to as the ‘Golden Doorway’ on account of its extensive gilding.
 Despite being stripped of its gold and polychromy the doorway remains rich in detail and iconography.